Low Angle #102 Bronze Block Plane

 Compact and easy to use with one hand, it has a 25 degree T10 bevel up blade bedded at 12 degrees.
 Like it's larger cousins it has a 'smoother than liquid chocolate' low ratio type 3 adjuster.

-In the later stages it may be used to fine tune joinery or sliding components to achieve the desired fit; or to take tiny threads off sharp corners to strengthen them.
-In some cases it may even be needed after a piece is finished, to correct the odd squeak or binding drawer.
+- In the later stages it may be used to fine tune joinery or sliding components to achieve the desired fit; or to take tiny threads off sharp corners to strengthen them

 - Body - Cast bronze (so it won't rust)